Discrete Logarithm

 Example: \(G = \mathbb{Z}_{13}^\times\)

-Here we take the case were the order is not a power of 2.
-In the circuit creation, we will need to change the state preparation.
-Instead of creating the entire uniform distribution on the x1
+In this case the order is not a power of 2.
+During circuit creation, we change the state preparation: instead of creating the entire uniform distribution on the x1

 , x2

-variables, we will load them with the uniform superposition of only the first #ORDER
+variables, we load them with the uniform superposition of only the first #ORDER

 states.